aws-samples/cfn101-workshop/content/intermediate/operations/understanding-changesets/index.md

 ### Challenge
 Open, in your favorite text editor, the template file named `changeset-challenge.yaml`, that you can find in the `code/workspace/understanding-changesets` directory.
 This file is a modified version of the `bucket.yaml` template you used earlier: note the logical ID of the Amazon S3 bucket resource, that is `NewS3Bucket` instead of `MyS3Bucket`.
 Note that there is also a new resource described in the template: an [Amazon Simple Queue Service](https://aws.amazon.com/sqs/) (SQS) [queue](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sqs-queues.html), with the `MySqsQueue` logical ID.

-What do you think will happen if you create a new change set for the `changesets-workshop` stack using the `changeset-challenge.yaml` file?
+What do you think will happen if you create a new change set for the `cfn-workshop-understanding-changesets` stack using the `changeset-challenge.yaml` file?
 How many resources will be added?
 Will any resource be removed?
 Will you be able to get the physical ID of the queue from the **JSON changes** of the change set?

 Create a change set with this file, and see if you were able to correctly determine the proposed changes.